Course Outline

 Requirements

-• A comprehensive understanding of internal operational processes for government
+• An understanding of internal operational processes for government agencies

-• An interest in applying structured improvement methods
+• Interest in applying structured improvement methods to enhance public sector performance

 Audience

-• Team leaders and supervisors in operations or production for government
+• Team leaders and supervisors in operations or production within government entities

-• Staff from departments such as maintenance, logistics, quality, and administration within the public sector
+• Staff from departments such as maintenance, logistics, quality, and administration in public sector organizations

 14 Hours